maxkulish/go-optimization-guide/docs/01-common-patterns/fields-alignment.md

 ## When To Align Structs

-✅ Always align structs.
+:material-checkbox-marked-circle-outline: Always align structs.
 It's free to implement and often leads to better memory efficiency without changing any logic—only field order needs to be adjusted.

 Guidelines for struct alignment: